 Believe it or not but sound even escapes through the floor.
-To reduce this find some old carpet and tack it down like any other carpet.
+To reduce this, find some old carpet and tack it down like any other carpet.
 This will reduce vibrations and escaping sound.
 If you want a more professional look, get yourself some rubber gym mats that interlock together.
-You will have to cut sections down in order to cover the entire floor however this will visually give you a better finish and still reduce sound output.
+You will have to cut sections down in order to cover the entire floor; however this will give you a better finish and further reduce sound output.

-Depending on budget, this is the biggest factor when soundproofing your shed.
+Depending on budget, walls are the biggest factor when soundproofing your shed.

 In order for you to do this, you will have to essentially build another shed inside your shed.
 To do this is very easy.
 Take your rolls of insulation and tack it to the pre-existing wall.
-From there you will use plasterboard and screw it to the beams on the existing shed wall.
+Next, use plasterboard and screw it to the beams of the existing shed wall.
 This will insulate the shed and reduce the amount of noise escaping.
 Noise escapes through the screw fittings so assess the wall and use as few screws as possible whilst maintaining a safe build.

-If you want to add even more protection then text your family to save all the egg boxes and gradually you can cover the walls which will again reduce output and cost next to nothing!
+If you want to add even more protection then ask all your family and friends to save all their egg boxes.
+Gradually you can cover the walls which will again reduce output and cost next to nothing!

 The door on your shed is probably the leading factor for escaping sound when it comes to a shed.
 Most shed doors will have no rubber seal and air and sound can escape through the tiny gap between the frame and door.
-A cheap way to fix this is to attach plastic around the door so that when it shuts it covers the gap between the frame and door.
-Another better solution is to add a rubber seal, trapping and preventing sound from escaping.
-Key locks should have covers as again sound can escape.
+A cheap way to fix this is to attach plastic sheeting around the door so that when it shuts it covers the gap between the frame and door.
+A better solution is to add a rubber seal, trapping and preventing sound from escaping.
+Key locks should have covers as, again, sound can escape through these.

-We advise that you to the same as the walls when it comes to the roof.
-Instead of plasterboard use plywood instead as it is a lot lighter but will keep the insulation in place.
+We advise that you insulate the roof as you did the walls; howeever, instead of plasterboard, use plywood as it is a lot lighter but will keep the insulation in place.
 Again cover the outer section in egg boxes or acoustic foam as this will reduce sound escaping.